cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-workflows.md

 The second workflow is named `test_connection_workflow`.
 It is mapped to the `validate_connection` method in module `maintenance_workflows`, and accepts three parameters - `protocol` (a mandatory parameter), `port` (an optional parameter, defaulting to 8080) and `connection_properties`.
 The last parameter has a default value of a map, consisting of 2 entries - `timeout_seconds` and `retry_attempts`.

+The third workflow, `test_unavailable_workflow`, is unavailable, and cannot be executed.
+It might later be made available, by updating the deployment with an altered blueprint, which enables the workflow.
 {{< highlight  yaml >}}
 tosca_definitions_version: cloudify_dsl_1_2